Tech4Good Call for Proposals

 • The primary applicant must be an IEEE Professional member or higher in good standing.
 Student members may be secondary applicants.

-• Project teams that received HTB or SIGHT funding for a project in the past may apply if the project has been completed and all reporting requirements fulfilled.
+• Project teams that received Tech4Good funding in the past may apply if the project has been completed and all reporting requirements fulfilled.

 Submission Process

-• The initial Letter of Intent may be submitted using the Online Funding Opportunities Portal starting 20 February 2025 and will be reviewed on a rolling basis.
-We encourage applicants to submit their letters of intent as soon as possible.
+The Eligibility Quiz may be found on the Online Funding Opportunities Portal starting 30 January 2026.
+Letters of Intent must be submitted by the deadline of 15 March 2026 and will be reviewed on a rolling basis.
+Applicants are encouraged to submit their letters of intent as soon as possible.

 Timeframe to Use Funds, Assessment & Reporting